jannikmi/extremitypathfinder/README.rst

 Rough procedure: For all edges delete the points lying behind them.
 Points that remain at the end are visible.

 In this use case we are not interested in the full visibility graph, but the visibility of just some points (extremities, start and goal).
 Additionally deciding if a point lies behind an edge can often be done without computing intersections by just comparing distances.
 This can be used to reduce the needed computations.

+Further speed up can be accomplished by trying to prioritize closer edges, because they have a bigger chance to eliminate candidates.

 Implemented in ``PolygonEnvironment.find_visible()`` in ``extremitypathfinder.py``